swiftlang/swift-evolution/proposals/NNNN-borrowing-sequence.md

 on those types, since needing to copy or escape an iterator is rarely bumped into when implementing most sequence algorithms.

+### Use of `@lifetime`

+Both `BorrowingSequence` and `BorrowingIteratorProtocol` have methods that return a non-escapable type (the `BorrowingIterator` and a `Span`, respectively), with a lifetime tied to `self`.
+This will require conforming types to enable the `Lifetimes` experimental feature.

+_Using_ these types – either directly, or via the `for` syntax – will not generally require use of lifetime annotations or enabling of the experimental feature (unless the user intends to e.g. return the iterator out of a function).

+Algorithms written as extensions on `BorrowingSequence` should similarly not commonly need use of lifetime annotations.

 ### `for`-`in` loop desugaring when both protocols are available

 In order to preserve the performance and semantics of existing code that